National Security Multi-Mission Vessel: Project status

 In February 2018 the design stage was in Phase 3 of development and in sufficient detail to present to shipyards for construction bidding.

-In March 2018 the US federal budget included funding for the NSMV project and the first ship was expected to enter service in 2022.
-A construction contract was to have been awarded to a shipyard in the second quarter of 2019 but proposed 2019 federal budget reductions cut the allocated amount per ship from $300M to only $205M.
-This reduced amount would require abandonment of the NSMV design and a complete redesign for a smaller ship.
-The 2020 budget requested by President Trump restored the allocation to $300M.
+IN May 2019, MARAD awarded TOTE Services the NSMV Vessel Construction Manager (VCM) contract to oversee and manage the NSMV detailed design, construction, testing, and delivery.
+TOTE Services will also be responsible for selecting the shipyard for construction.

 In April 2020, TOTE Services signed a contract with Philly Shipyard (Philadelphia, Pennsylvania) for the construction of the first two vessels to be delivered in the Spring and Winter 2023 for a cost of US$630M.
-TOTE Services is working with its design partners – Glosten, Inc., Philly Shipyard, and Philly Shipyard’s subcontractors, including the design team at DSEC.
+TOTE Services is working with its design partners – Glosten, Inc., Philly Shipyard, and Philly Shipyard's subcontractors, including the design team at DSEC.
+In January 2021, MARAD authorized the construction of NSMV3 and NSMV4.
+In April 2022, MARAD authorized the construction of NSVM5.

 Steel cutting for NSMV I began in December 2020, for NSMV2 in March 2021, and for NSMV3 in July 2022.
 In January 2020 a contract was signed with the same shipyard for NSMV4 with an anticipated delivery in 2024.
-Funding for NSMV5 was approved in March 2022.

 The vessels are anticipated to be delivered to the following maritime academies: